open-life-science/ols-9/README.md

 Open Life Science participants adhere to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behaviour to [team@we-are-ols.org](mailto:team@we-are-ols.org).

-### Graduation guide

-To learn about graduation criteria and process, please visit this [Graduation Guide](https://we-are-ols.org/openseeds/cohort-procedures-and-templates/graduation-guide.html).

-Please register for the upcoming graduation [rehearsal/feedback session on Week 15](https://annuel2.framapad.org/p/ols-9-week-15) and sign up for [graduation calls on Week 16](https://annuel2.framapad.org/p/ols-9-week-15).

-Both documents also provide important steps to follow before your graduation.

 ## Important resources

 Please visit notes to find out structure of the programme, notes taken during the session as well as assignments shared at the end of the cohort calls.